Property Tax Protection Program

 We make property taxes one and done.

 2023 was a record year for property tax appeal results in Cameron County.
-Fed up with the aggressive taxation of the Cameron Appraisal District (Cameron CAD), taxpayers have been launching appeals like never before.
+Fed up with the aggressive taxation of the Cameron Appraisal District (Cameron CAD) , taxpayers have been launching appeals like never before.
 When informal and formal hearings combined, a record $23.15 million in taxes was cut from the rolls, representing a huge boon for the people of the county.
+2024 took a small step back, with a combined $20.17 million cut from the books, but still the second-most ever seen.
 Get a piece of this action when you join O’Connor’s Property Tax Protection Program™ today.
 There is no fee to enroll, and you will only be charged if your taxes are lowered.
 Enroll, relax, and save.

 Total Value Reduction, Informal HearingsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.